paullydca/pgdxn.com/src/site/index.md

 ---
-title: Leslie Cohn-Wein builds stuff
+title: pgdxn
-subtitle: Staff Frontend Engineer at <a href="http://www.netlify.com" target="_blank" rel="noopener nofollow">Netlify</a> working remote from Dallas.<br />Former agency dev at <a href="http://canvasunited.com" target="_blank" rel="noopener nofollow">Canvas United</a> and IBM IX in NYC.<br/>Pronounced CONE🍦-wine🍷.
-She/her.
+subtitle: Gentleman of Adventure at <a href="https://www.beyondthepx.com" target="_blank" rel="noopener nofollow">Beyond the Pixel</a>.
+Has been helping brands stand out above the waves in a sea of ordinary for many years.
 layout: layouts/home.njk
 ---